 Nevertheless, the incident will be investigated by both the Coast Guard and the National Transportation Safety Board.

 According to TOTE Maritime’s website, the El Faro was last inspected by the Coast Guard in March.
-The ship makes weekly trips between the U.S. and Puerto Rico and the Virgin Islands, typically carrying groceries and automobiles.
+The ship makes weekly trips between the U.S. and Puerto Rico and the Virgin Islands, typically carrying groceries and completing automobile shipping contracts.

 Several family members traveled to Jacksonville to be closer to the search.

 U.S. Rep. Bruce Poliquin (R-Maine) released a statement today offering thoughts and prayers to crew members.